6 Max Poker

 You Must 3 Bet More

 There are some schools of thought that advocate a 3 bet or fold playing style.
 I do not subscribe to that theory being the best way but there’s no question you must 3 bet more in shorthanded games.
 You need to be aggressive, particularly in position.
-You will be playing more hands and you only connect on 1 in 3 flops so it is necessary to mix in some 3 betting to ensure you have the aggression and also aren’t reliant on hitting the flop to win.
+You will be playing more hands and you only connect on 1 in 3 flops so it is necessary to mix in some 3 betting to ensure you have the aggression.
+You can’t be reliant on hitting the flop to win.

 Looser Hand Selection